The Dutch skipper was on fine form to take his tally in World Cup 2014 qualifiers to 11, as Louis van Gaal's men battered the woeful visitors

 It was six when a Lens cross to the back post was headed into his own goal by Devecseri, but the Dutch were not finished there.

-First, Van der Vaart’s 86th-minute free-kick from the edge of the area found the net via a deflection before Robben curled home another set-piece on the brink of full-time to condemn Hungary to a defeat that leaves its playoff hopes in the balance.
+First, Van der Vaart’s 86th-minute free-kick from the edge of the area found the net via a deflection before Robben curled home another set-piece on the brink of full-time to condemn Hungary to a defeat that leaves their play-off hopes in the balance.